StepNeverStop/RLs/README.md

 This project support:
 - Unity3D ml-agents.
 - Gym, for now only two data types are compatible——`[Box, Discrete]`.
-Support 90% environment settings of Gym.
+Support 90% environment settings of Gym. **Support parallel training using gym envs, just need to specify `--gym-agents` to how many agents you want to train in parallel.**
 - - Discrete -> Discrete
 - - Discrete -> Box
 - - Box -> Discrete